openshift/openshift-origin-design/web-console/knikubevirt/snapshots/snapshots.md

 ## Scheduled snapshots

 The scheduled snapshots are located at the top of the list of the taken spanpshots, sharing the same columns.
-This design is align to the PVC snapshot scheduling.
+This design is aligned to the PVC snapshot scheduling.

 ![Offline Schedule Snapshot - scheduled sub tab](img/3-00.jpg) From the schedule dropdown, the user can switch from "single snaphsot" (default), to: